 This can happen due to various reasons.

-- Not providing enough context
+- Not providing enough context when speaking or presenting

 In today’s globalized world, many organizations work in a multicultural environment.
 While this brings many benefits, it also results in communication breakdown due to differences in language, traditions, and expectations.
 What might seem clear to one person may not be the same for another.
 For example, in some cultures, it is impolite to say “no” directly.
 So people use vague language or avoid answering directly.
 This can lead to misunderstandings and confusion.

 Moreover, cultural differences can also affect non-verbal communication, such as body language and facial expressions.
 For example, in some cultures, maintaining eye contact is a sign of respect and attentiveness.
 While in others, it can be seen as confrontational or disrespectful.

 Using poor communication channels can make it difficult to send and receive messages, resulting in breakdown of communication.
 These channels include emails, messaging apps, and other mediums that are not tailored to the needs of the organization and its employees.